neoforged/Documentation/docs/inventories/container.md

 ### `SimpleContainer`

-The `SimpleContainer` class is a basic implementation of a container with some sprinkles on top, such as the ability to add `ContainerListener`s.
+The `SimpleContainer` class is a basic implementation of a container with some sprinkles on top.
 It can be used if you need a container implementation that doesn't have any special requirements.

 ### `BaseContainerBlockEntity`